Looking at the central character which will act as a common thread through the manual stressing on the element of storytelling

 Workshop 02

-Since the workshop was to be done with an older and more intimate group I planned the workshop so that we would make a range of the slightly tougher toys which would help them to relate to some of the
+Since the workshop was to be done with an older and more intimate group I planned the workshop so that we would make a range of the slightly tougher toys which would help them to relate to some of the science they've studied at school.

-I realized that with an older age group the aspect of a story reduces
+I realized that with an older age group the aspect of a story reduces and the possibility of building characters with the toys is also not as exciting.

 The children werent as attached to the toys as the younger children or as fussy about the materials and were open to experimenting and coming up with their own toys based around the toys we made.